Back to All Events

 PROGRAM

-- Sunday August 24 15:00 - Artist talk with Esther Kokmeijer at Vriend van Bavink
+- Sunday August 24 15:00 - Artist talk with Esther Kokmeijer and Henrik Richter-Alten + ceremonial ritual at Vriend van Bavink (Oosterdokskade 243)

-Some of you may have already heard the news: Gallery Vriend van Bavink is opening a new art space (what? again?) just around the corner from the gallery on the Oosterdokskade 161.
+Some of you may have already heard the news: Gallery Vriend van Bavink is opening a new art space just around the corner from the gallery on the Oosterdokskade 161.

 The official opening will take place in November, but during SAIL we’re offering you a sneak preview in and around this impressive new space, featuring works by Esther Kokmeijer and Zoro Feigl.